 Do you understand your customer?
 It’s a widely accepted fact that it is cheaper to retain than acquire a customer.
-In fact, a Retention Marketing Survey from 2015 shows that 70% of respondents achieve better ROI by investing in relationships rather than acquisition marketing.
+A Retention Marketing Survey from 2015 shows that 70% of respondents achieve better ROI by investing in relationships rather than acquisition marketing.
 Moreover, optimizing your customer experience is one of the best ways to foster customer loyalty.
 So why is it that only 41% of marketing executives employ customer engagement data to inform their marketing strategy?

 Understanding your customer is essential to achieving your core business goals.
 Whether you are trying to build the customer journey, creating content, or merely trying to increase sales, understanding your customer is the key to success.

 Here are five techniques you can implement to understand your customer better than they know themselves:

 Optimizing your customer experience is crucial to revenue and retention, and when you get it right, it also adds value to giving you customer insights.